Chirag05B/Portfolio/README.md

 Welcome to my portfolio!
 I'm passionate about leveraging the power of Machine Learning to solve real-world problems.
 This repository serves as an introduction to my work in the field of Machine Learning, including NLP projects on sentiment analysis, text summarization, and chatbot development.

+As I set my sights on a rewarding career, my goal is to contribute my expertise to cutting-edge Machine Learning and NLP projects in a professional setting.
+I am eager to collaborate with like-minded professionals and organizations, driving innovation and making a meaningful impact in the AI landscape.

 ## Projects

 ### Sentiment Analysis